Jurchen people: Culture

 Jurchen culture shared many similarities with the hunter-gatherer lifestyle of Siberian-Manchurian tundra and coastal peoples.
-Like the Khitan people and Mongols, they took pride in feats of strength, horsemanship, archery, and hunting.
+Like the Khitans and Mongols, they took pride in feats of strength, horsemanship, archery, and hunting.
 Both Mongols and Jurchens used the title Khan for the leaders of a political entity, whether "emperor" or "chief".
 A particularly powerful chief was called beile ("prince, nobleman"), corresponding with the Mongolian beki and Turkic baig or bey.
 Also like the Mongols and the Turks, the Jurchens did not observe primogeniture.
 According to tradition, any capable son or nephew could be chosen to become leader.

 Unlike the Mongols, the Jurchens were a sedentary and agrarian society.
-They farmed grain and millet as their primary cereal crops, grew flax and raised oxen, pigs, sheep, and horses.
+They farmed grain and millet as their primary cereal crops, grew flax, and raised oxen, pigs, sheep, and horses.
 "At the most", the Jurchen could only be described as "semi-nomadic" while the majority of them were sedentary.

 Jurchen similarities and differences with the Mongols were emphasized to various degrees by Nurhaci out of political expediency.
 Nurhaci once said to the Mongols that "the languages of the Chinese and Koreans are different, but their clothing and way of life is the same.
 It is the same with us Manchus (Jušen) and Mongols.
 Our languages are different, but our clothing and way of life is the same."
 Later, Nurhaci indicated that the bond with the Mongols was not based on any real shared culture, but rather on pragmatic reasons of "mutual opportunism".
 He said to the Mongols, "You Mongols raise livestock, eat meat and wear pelts.
 My people till the fields and live on grain.
 We two are not one country and we have different languages".

 During the Ming dynasty, the Jurchens lived in sub-clans (mukun or hala mukun) of ancient clans (hala).
 Not all clan members were blood related, and division and integration of different clans was common.
 Jurchen households (boo) lived as families (booigon) consisting of five to seven blood-related family members and a number of slaves.
 Households formed squads (tatan) to engage in tasks related to hunting and food gathering and formed companies (niru) for larger activities, such as war.

-Haixi, Jianzhou, Yeren
+Haixi, Jianzhou, and Yeren

 The Haixi Jurchens were "semi-agricultural, the Jianzhou Jurchens and Maolian (毛怜) Jurchens were sedentary, while hunting and fishing was the way of life of the "Wild Jurchens".
 Hunting, horseback archery, horsemanship, livestock raising, and sedentary agriculture were all practiced by Jianzhou Jurchens.
 The Jurchen way of life (economy) was described as agricultural.
 They farmed crops and raised animals.
 Jurchens practiced slash-and-burn agriculture in the areas north of Shenyang.